Supporting facilities

 • Thin section lab can be used for the preparation of standard thin sections, polished thin sections, and mounts.

 • Mechanical preparation lab that house all equipment necessary for the preparation, cutting and crushing of rock samples.
-The equipment available includes three rock saws, and jaw crusher.
-There is also laboratory for preparation of vertebrate fossils (including a variety of mechanical tools).
+The equipment available includes rock saws and jaw crusher.